eshan-singh78/Code-Gen-Buddy/README.md

 # Code Gen Buddy

-Code Gen Buddy is an online code editor that allows users to generate code based on prompts.
+Code Gen Buddy is a prototype of an idea that allows users to generate code based on prompts.
 The application uses the Ollama API to generate code based on a user's input, and it provides options to choose different programming languages (JavaScript and Python) and switch between light/dark themes.
+The project is tested on the granite-code:3b model of Ollama.

 ## Features
 - **Code Editor**: A Monaco Editor with syntax highlighting for JavaScript and Python.